Chad Hennings

-Chad William Hennings (born October 20, 1965) is a former American football defensive tackle for the Air Force Academy Falcons and Dallas Cowboys.
-He won the Outland Trophy in his senior year of college in 1987.
+Chad William Hennings (born October 20, 1965) is an American former professional football defensive tackle who played for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Air Force Falcons, earning unanimous All-American honors and winning the Outland Trophy in 1987.

-Despite facing an obligation to enter the Air Force upon graduating the Academy, Hennings was selected in the eleventh round of the 1988 NFL Draft by the Cowboys, and played in the National Football League (NFL) from 1992 to 2000, winning three Super Bowls.
+Facing an obligation to enter the Air Force upon graduating from the Academy, Hennings was selected in the 11th round of the 1988 NFL draft by the Cowboys.
+He played in the NFL from 1992 to 2000, winning three Super Bowls.